PhD, Swiss Federal Institute of Technology (ETH)

 Click here for GoogleScholar profile (including a full list of publications).

 C81ADD: Psychology of Addiction.
 Handouts for my lecture can be found here.

 C81BIO: Introduction to Biological Psychology and Cognitive Neuroscience.
 Handouts for my lectures can be found here.

-Material for my lecture can be found here.
+Material for my lecture in C84FIM and for my seminar in C84LCN can be found here.

 BAP Preclinical Certificate Course

 Tobias Bast, Room B26

 Tel: +44 115 84-67438